kismetwireless/kismet-docs/devel/rest/015-logins_and_sessions.md

 * Notes

-    If `httpd_allow_auth_view` is not set to `true` in the Kismet configuration, the response will not include then HTTP auth token.
+    If `httpd_allow_auth_view` is not set to `true` in the Kismet configuration, the response will not include the HTTP auth token.

 * Results